petrakumi12/DataViz7Ways/README.md

 Libraries, Tools, Languages
 ---

-You are required to use 10 different tools.
+You are required to use 7 different tools or libraries.
-Of the 10 tools, you must use at least 3 languages.
+Of the 7 tools, you must use at least 3 libraries (libraries require code of some kind).
 This could be `Python, R, Javascript`, or `Java, Javascript, Matlab` or any other combination.
 Dedicated tools (i.e. Excel) do not count towards the language requirement.

-Otherwise, you should seek tools and libraries to fill out your 10.
+Otherwise, you should seek tools and libraries to fill out your 7.

 Below are a few ideas.
 Do not limit yourself to this list!
 Some may be difficult choices, like Matlab or SPSS, which require large installations, licenses, and occasionally difficult UIs.